 They’re more reluctant to guard a home than other guarding breeds.
 However, every dog is an individual, and many more factors can contribute to giving their guarding behaviour a notch.
 Their sheer size and deep doom bark might be enough to deter an intruder.
 A stance of proud vigilance might do the trick as well.

 Great Danes tend to be vocal dogs, so they should tell you something isn’t right even if they might not confront the intruder.
 They do have some instinctive courage, but it is a muted attribute.
 Either way, don’t take their gentleness for weakness.
 If you’re in true danger and the Dane senses desperation, they could come at someone like a freight train.

 Great Danes grow relatively swiftly compared to other dog breeds.
 Their legs become long so quickly that at the age of 4-6 months, they can become clumsy whilst adapting motorically to their size.
 With these giant breeds, it’s important not to over-exercise them in the first 2 years of their lives.
 The bones and tendons are soft, and they can do some damage unknowingly.
 A Great Dane should be considered fully grown at around 18 to 24 months.

 Are Great Danes aggressive?

 No, Great Danes are not known for being an aggressive dog breed.
-They’re mellow, even-tempered and are loved because of their exemplary kind temperament.
-They’re a great family dog with almost infinite patience.
+They’re mellow, even-tempered, and loved because of their exemplary, kind temperament.
+They’re great family dogs with almost infinite patience.

-After reading all the above, we are sure you have fallen in love with them the same as we did.
-To discover if the Great Dane is right for you, you need to be honest with yourself.
+After reading all the above, we are sure you have fallen in love with them like we did.
+To discover if the Great Dane is right for you, you must be honest with yourself.
 Is this dog something you can handle?
 Can you provide a home for the Great Dane where they will thrive, flourish and be the best version of themselves?

 Great Dane Temperament in a nutshell